 Transition

 A company may elect to establish minimum reserves pursuant to applicable requirements in VM-A and VM-C for business otherwise subject to VM-22 PBR requirements and issued during the first three years following the effective date of VM-22 PBR.
-If a company during the three years elects to apply VM-22 PBR to a block of such business, then a company must continue to apply the requirements of VM-22 PBR for future issues of this business.
+If a company during the three-year transition period elects to apply VM-22 PBR to a block of such business, then a company must continue to apply the requirements of VM-22 PBR for future issues of this business.
 Irrespective of the transition date, a company shall apply VM-22 PBR requirements to applicable blocks of business on a prospective basis starting at least three years after the effective date.

 Section 3: Reserve Methodology